mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-jobs/index.md

 ## Functionality

-You can create a job as a single command that you include when you create the job, or you can point to a Docker&reg. image.
+You can create a job as a single command that you include when you create the job, or you can point to a Docker&reg; image.

 When you create your job, you can specify: